DawitSishu/ContactManagerApp/README.md

 * Create and manage user accounts
 * user permissions
 * user Authentication and Authorization
-* All Data Saved in a remote mongoDB
+* All Data Saved in a  mongoDB

 ## Getting Started